tenghaohuang/AFFGEN/README.md

 # AFFGEN
 Code implementation for EMNLP-findings 2023 paper "Affective and Dynamic Beam Search for Story Generation"

-Below is a sample README.md content for your project, detailing the purpose and setup instructions.
-Ensure to customize paths, links, and instructions as per your project's specific requirements and directory structure.

----

-# Project Name

-This project leverages natural language processing techniques to analyze stories and predict literary events, enriching text with emotional and narrative insights.
-It integrates GPT-2 for text generation, a bandit model for policy making, and a Roberta-based classifier for identifying literary event triggers.

 ## Requirements

 Before you begin, ensure you have met the following requirements: